Calvin-CS/Kinect2JSON/README.md

 Check the box to the left of "I agree to the license terms and conditions"

 Then click install.
 The sdk will install.

+If a window pops up, click yes.

 Click close when it finishes.